adrianna-barrientos/simple-mastermind/README.md

 # Simple Mastermind (C# Console App)

-This is a small console game I built as part of a coding assessment for Quadax.
+This is a small console game I built in my free time.
 It’s a basic version of the classic **Mastermind** game, written in C#.